noidedmedia/ImageHex/app/views/static_stuff/_rules.html.md

 * Any content against the law in any state in the United States
   * Not many things fit into this category, but uploading content of this nature will result in the relevant information being provided to the authorities.
 * Any sexually explicit content of a minor
+* Content which you do not have the copyright to post

 ### Content that must be flagged
 Some content is allowed on ImageHex, but is required to be flagged when the image is uploaded.